Text-to-Speech for Accessibility

 Educational software and eLearning courses with text-to-speech not only make learning content more accessible but also improve and deepen learners’ comprehension.
 The Tarn Group added text-to-speech to their eLearning platform, Bracken, so adult learners with reading difficulties could understand the material and develop their reading skills.
-Schools for the blind like the Hadley Institute for the Blind and Visually Impaired use text-to-speech in classes.
+Schools for the blind like the Hadley Institute for the Blind and Visually Impaired use text-to-speech in classes to enrich their learning.

 Everyday devices like smart phones and tablets can be turned into communication devices with mobile applications like InnerVoice, a communication app for people with autism.
 InnerVoice acts not only as a voice for the user, but as a communication learning tool.
 Users listen to the pronunciation of words with text-to-speech as well as watch an avatar’s facial expressions to see the emotions portrayed with a sentence or question.